 For application details, please see DPI’s Careers page.

 DPI carried out a five day comparative study visit to Ireland last week, exploring the peace process in Northern Ireland and in particular the role played by international parties.
-Participants in the visit included members of Turkey’s wise persons commission, as well as high level journalists, civil society leaders, policy advisers and academics.
+Participants in the visit included members of Turkey’s Wise Persons Committee, as well as high level journalists, civil society leaders, policy advisers and academics.
 The visit … Read moreComparative Study Visit: Conflict Resolution, The Irish Experience and International Experiences, Dublin and Belfast, 19-23 April 2015

 DPI’s third roundtable meeting focusing on women’s role in conflict resolution, and the gendered effect of conflict, took place over four days in Dublin this week.
-The women only delegation in this activity included key actors from Turkey’s process, ranging from civil society leaders, academics, members of the Wise Person’s Commission, policy advisors, lawyers, and … Read moreRoundtable Meeting: Conflict Resolution, The Irish Experience, Dublin, 15-18 February 2015
+The women only delegation in this activity included key actors from Turkey’s process, ranging from civil society leaders, academics, members of the Wise Person’s Committee, policy advisors, lawyers, and … Read moreRoundtable Meeting: Conflict Resolution, The Irish Experience, Dublin, 15-18 February 2015

 This brief considers the application of human rights in the theatre of war.
 The sources of international human rights law relevant to armed conflict are highlighted and compared with international humanitarian law.
 In evaluation, the practicalities of implementation of international law are assessed.

 DPI Board Member, David Petrasek’s article on the question of impunity in relation to the International Criminal Court Article is published in Open Democracy this month.
 For further information on this article see: https://opendemocracy.net/openglobalrights/david-petrasek/icc-%E2%80%93-breach-in-dyke-or-high-water-mark